Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says to use this tool 'in scripts for conditional file checks' and advises 'Not for detailed file inspection — use stat for full metadata'.
-It also references 'test' and 'stat' as alternatives.
+Explicitly states 'Use in scripts for conditional file checks' and advises 'Not for detailed file inspection — use 'stat' for full metadata'.
+Also references siblings 'test' and 'stat'.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.